 First, put all potential poisons away in a place where they can’t be reached by children.
 Never keep medications or cleaning supplies out.

-Second, dispose of all products that are not regularly used, such as unused medications.
+Second, dispose of all products that are not regularly used, such as unused and expired medications.

 Third, keep all products in their original containers, and, wherever possible, make sure these medicines and products use child-proof caps.